 9. Aaron Copland

-Aaron Copland was among a small number of highly respected American classical composers who pushed the boundaries on what classical music meant in America and internationally.
+Hailing from Brooklyn, New York, Aaron Copland was among a small number of highly respected American classical composers who pushed the boundaries of what classical music meant in America and internationally.

 10. Billy Strayhorn